|Pre-Order at RoomFullofSpoons.com|

 The film also chronicles the journey the director went through from first being introduced to The Room, to the setting up of a special screening where he actually meets the man he has idolized for more than a year, their growing friendship and promises of future collaborations, including the very documentary in which this is taking place.
 But things don't go as planned, and it's discovered that Tommy's behavior is erratic and his friendships one-sided.
 In his quest to achieve higher levels of creative success, Wiseau leaves behind him a trail of betrayed, one-time friends once he feels their usefulness to him has run out.
 He becomes elusive and somewhat psychotic, many times even going as far as launching smear campaigns against them, a fate which befell the director of Room Full of Spoons.

 Now for the big questions.
 How was the film financed?
-Who would possibly sink six million dollars into a project that nobody would even think would become as successful as it was?
+Who would possibly six million dollars into a project that nobody would even think would become as successful as it was?
 Through following a breadcrumb trail through legal documents and social media, the definitive answer to this question has never ever been so close to being uncovered, but you will have to watch the documentary to find out just how far this trail led them.

-And THE biggest question of all, who is Tommy Wiseau?
+And THE biggest question of all, who is Tommy Wiseau and where does he come from?
 Any time he is pressed on this topic, Tommy always answered that he is an American.
 It is obvious that he has a deep love for this country and believes it is the place where people can come to make their dreams come true and you can't really blame him for that because it is true.
 I accept his self-identification as an American because I, too, am a proud and patriotic American.
 However, it is clear Tommy is not from around here.
 So many absurd theories have been bandied about in an attempt to fill in the missing pieces.
 But this is where Room Full of Spoons sets itself apart from everything else.
 It doesn't theorize, it provides the answers.
 Not just any answer, but the answers.
 This film definitively answers the question of who is Tommy Wiseau.
 The answer is, surprisingly, a very simple one, but again, to know this answer you must watch the film.